pragati9998/pragati9998/README.md

 Data Enthusiast
 -------------------------------------

-I am passionate about Data Engineering and DevOps, focusing on building scalable data pipelines, real-time processing systems, and automating workflows.
+I am passionate about Data Engineering , focusing on building scalable data pipelines, real-time processing systems, and automating workflows.
 I enjoy working with tools like Apache Kafka, Spark, Docker, and Jenkins, and have experience managing cloud infrastructure with AWS.
 My goal is to streamline workflows and create reliable, efficient systems.

 * 🌍  I'm based in Kathmandu , Nepal
 * 🖥️  See my portfolio at [Myportfolio](http://www.pragatikumarchaudhary.com.np/)